 You might leave your session with unfinished business.

 Talk therapy isn’t a quick fix.
 And as noted earlier, a 53-60-minute session can only cover so much.
 Think of each therapy session as a chapter in a book, not a book in a series.
 There are countless times where clients will hit a major revelation in the last few minutes of a session.
-At first, this can feel really frustrating for both you and your therapist—you just had a breakthrough, and you want to keep talking!
+At first, this can feel really frustrating for both you and your provider—you just had a breakthrough, and you want to keep talking!
 But, it’s actually nice to take some time and simmer on the breakthrough.
-Then, you can come back in the next session ready to really dive deeply into it with your therapist.
+Then, you can come back in the next session ready to really dive deeply into it with your provider.

 You might be exhausted afterward.